EdgeTX/edgetx-sdcard/sdcard/taranis-x9/SCRIPTS/TELEMETRY/readme.txt

-This directory is for lua telemetry scripts.
+This directory is for Lua telemetry scripts.
-Those scripts can be selected using DISPLAY page.
+Those scripts can be selected using DISPLAY screen in MODEL SETUP.